JonoBowenDev/Calculator/README.txt

 # Calculator
-A simple calculator made with tkinter in python.
-(Work in Progress) Decided to build this to help with my knowledge of python, any help would be appreciated.
+A simple (now working) calculator made in python with tkinter.
+Decided to build this to help with my knowledge of python, any help would be appreciated.